rajanpandya11/bookshelf/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR

-To get started developing right away:
+The app is made with `create-react-app` template, and can be build simply by `npm install` and then `npm start` commands.

+This app is a personal online bookshelf.
+Here, you can add books to different shelves, move them around, or remove them from shelves.

+The approach was to start with making components (thinking in React) and what they will be used for.

+* A Book Component was required, to display the content of just a book, and the component can be reused to display all books by passing in book information by props.

+* There are two main pages (homepage and searchpage), I made use of routes (react-router), so that user can go back and forth by the app's navigation buttons and browser's buttons.
+    * moving an existing book from a shelf to different shelf
+    * searching new books and adding them to a shelf

+My initial approach was to store all the user's book related activities locally (which changed after I learned more about the Udacity data API).
+I made the code working.
+It was storing the changes made by user, but since the state can only be saved as long as the page is not hard refreshed, I had to change everything or start from scratch again.
+The API was allowing me to pass in updated shelf value for books.
+If the updated values could be stored this way, it means the values can be received by get method back to app, and this way I can set it up so app state does not change with a page refresh.

+## Instruction to install and launch the application

-* install all project dependencies with `npm install`
+* install all project dependencies with `npm install` or `yarn`
-* start the development server with `npm start`
+* start the development server with `npm start` or `yarn start`

-## What You're Getting
+## Code structure
 ```bash
 ├── README.md - This file.
 ├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use with your app.